-If you ask a random sampling of customer success professionals what their job is, you'd probably get a handful of wide-ranging answers.
+If you ask a group of customer success professionals what their job is, you'd probably get a handful of wide-ranging answers.

-So, the long and short of it is, it's well-understood that customer success is more than simply customer support.
+So, it's well-understood that customer success is more than customer support.
 But, are there ways that a customer success team can make an even bigger impact on the company's bottom line?

-In nearly every technology company, one of the top goals is growth.
-When you take a step back and frame the job of a customer success organization as ‘growing the company', you realize that the function has the potential to make a larger impact on a company's growth than you may have previously thought.
+At nearly every company, one of the top goals is growth.
+When you take a step back and think of customer success as "growing the company," you realize that your success team has the potential to make a significant impact on your company's short- and long-term growth.

 Referral marketing is one of the few customer acquisition channels that can scale infinitely, and a customer success team can play a big role here.

 The email outreach company, Mailshake, gets 90% of new customer acquisition via word-of-mouth referrals.

 The secret?
 Proactively reaching out to customers already referring new business, and thanking them for it.

 "We ask all new customers how they heard about us, and if they were referred by someone, we ask for the name of the person who referred them.
 Then we find them on social media (Facebook or LinkedIn) and thank them, and sometimes offer them free Mailshake swag.
 That leads to more referrals, great feedback, and a deeper relationship with our best customers."